x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

 You can verify that the OAuth configuration is correct by using the [Test-OAuthConnectivity](https://docs.microsoft.com/powershell/module/exchange/Test-OAuthConnectivity) cmdlet.
 This cmdlet verifies that the on-premises Exchange and Exchange Online endpoints can successful authenticate requests from each other.

-> [!IMPORTANT]
-> When connecting to your Exchange Online organization using Remote PowerShell, you may have to use the <EM>AllowClobber</EM> parameter with the <STRONG>Import-PSSession</STRONG> cmdlet to import the latest commands in to the local PowerShell session.

 To verify that your on-premises Exchange organization can successfully connect to Exchange Online, run the following command in Exchange PowerShell in your on-premises organization:

 ```powershell
 Test-OAuthConnectivity -Service EWS -TargetUri https://outlook.office365.com/ews/exchange.asmx -Mailbox <On-Premises Mailbox> -Verbose | Format-List
 ```

-To verify that your Exchange Online organization can successfully connect to your on-premises Exchange organization, use the [Remote PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell) to connect to your Exchange Online organization and run the following command:
+To verify that your Exchange Online organization can successfully connect to your on-premises Exchange organization, [connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell) and run the following command:

 ```powershell
 Test-OAuthConnectivity -Service EWS -TargetUri <external hostname authority of your Exchange On-Premises deployment>/metadata/json/1 -Mailbox <Exchange Online Mailbox> -Verbose | Format-List